x1ao4/edition-manager-for-plex/README.md

 For instance, currently, Plex's mobile and TV apps do not display Dolby Vision information.
 We can achieve this by writing the dynamic range into the Edition, allowing Dolby Vision information to be displayed on mobile and TV apps.
 This way, we can distinguish which movies are Dolby Vision versions.
 Additionally, Plex's library sorting currently only supports single sorting criteria.
 You cannot display the movie's resolution or bitrate information while sorting by title or audience rating.
 Similarly, we can display this extra information through Edition.

-Using edition-manager-for-plex, you can automatically retrieve information about movies and movie files and write the specified information into the Edition field, enriching the display functionality of movie information.
-With edition-manager-for-plex, you can write the movie's Cut Version, Release Version, Source Version, Resolution, Dynamic Range, Video Codec, Frame Rate, Audio Codec, Bitrate, Size, Country, Content Rating, Audience Rating, or Duration into the Edition field.
+Using Edition Manager for Plex (hereinafter referred to as EMP), you can automatically retrieve information about movies and movie files and write the specified information into the Edition field, enriching the display functionality of movie information.
+With EMP, you can write the movie's Cut Version, Release Version, Source Version, Resolution, Dynamic Range, Video Codec, Frame Rate, Audio Codec, Bitrate, Size, Country, Content Rating, Audience Rating, or Duration into the Edition field.
 It also supports custom modules and custom sorting.

-You can use edition-manager-for-plex to add extra display information to your movies according to your needs and preferences.
+You can use EMP to add extra display information to your movies according to your needs and preferences.
 We provide features for writing and removing Editions, allowing you to try any combination freely and remove all Edition information with one click at any time.
-Although Edition is an exclusive feature for Plex Pass, edition-manager-for-plex allows you to use the Edition feature without a Pass subscription.
+Although Edition is an exclusive feature for Plex Pass, EMP allows you to use the Edition feature without a Pass subscription.

 ## Demo
 Configuration `order = Cut;Release` looks like this: